Inclusive Technology

 For Microsoft Office discounts, please see here.
 All students and staff are eligible for free downloads for the duration of their time at LSE.

-If you are a disabled student needing Assistive Software, you will need to be assessed by an Access to Work Assessment.
-They can then arrange the software procurement on your behalf, and arrange installation.
+If you are a current member of staff needing assistive technology, you will need to be assessed by an Access to Work Assessment.
+They can make recommendations and provide a grant.
+LSE will then arrange the software procurement on your behalf and arrange installation.

 Procurement:

-Assistive software can be procured by contacting our IT Service Desk here
+Assistive software can be procured by contacting the DTS Hardware Asset Management team (HAM).